-On April 6, 2022, the Company obtained an Order for Assessment from the Ontario Superior Court of Justice to assess \$198,570 of legal fees, of which the Company had already paid \$51,564 and \$146,936 remains unpaid from the year ended December 31, 2022.
-As of December 31, 2022, there have been no mediation meetings or other formal proceeding in respect of this matter.
+On April 6, 2022, the Company obtained an Order for Assessment from the Ontario Superior Court of Justice to assess \$198,570 of legal fees, of which the Company had already paid \$32,918 and \$165,652 remains unpaid.
+The Company intends to add the fore-noted \$270,450 of interest and penalties to this Assessment, if it is unable to make alternate settlement arrangements.
+As of December 31, 2023, there have been no mediation meetings or other formal proceedings in respect of this matter, except as noted below (note 25).